Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Comparison with minimal models

-We now discuss the impact of the observed regime change, as well as of the proposed partitionings, on the estimation of the scaling exponent associated with the ``tail'' of the in-degree distribution.
+We now discuss the impact of the observed regime shifts, as well as of the proposed partitionings, on the estimation of the scaling exponent associated with the ``tail'' of the in-degree distribution, using one of the widely used methods~\cite{clauset_power-law_2009}.

-Assuming the existence of a scale-invariant regime characterized by a distribution tail following a parametric power law~\cite{clauset_power-law_2009}, Fig.~\ref{fig:DegreeOOmerged_bottom} displays the scaling exponents estimated over time for the in-degree distribution of $RV$ nodes in the main graph (panels a.1 and a.2), as well as for $O$ nodes in the derived $O-(RV/RL)-O$ graph (panels b.1 and b.2).
+This method is known to have many limitations~\cite{voitalov_scale-free_2019}.
+In particular, its first steps assume the existence of a scale-invariant regime characterized by a distribution tail following a parametric power law.
+The scaling exponent is then estimated by maximizing the likelihood function and using an ad hoc procedure to define a threshold value associated with the beginning of the ``tail'' of the distribution.
+It can therefore not be used to assess the scale-free hypothesis (see Discussion, Sec.~\ref{sec:discussion}).
+We focus here on the comparison of the estimates obtained with the different graphs studied in this work, rather than on the method itself.

-Due in particular to the presence of outliers in the distribution associated with $RV$ nodes, the estimation method appears significantly more sensitive, exhibiting strong temporal fluctuations (see Fig.~\ref{fig:DegreeOOmerged_bottom}, panel a.2, end of 2016), without any clear correlation with the growth dynamics observed in panel a.1.
-This sensitivity of the method proposed by Clause et al, is discussed in more detail in Supplemental Materials 8.
+Fig.~\ref{fig:DegreeOOmerged_bottom} displays the scaling exponents estimated over time for the in-degree distribution of $RV$ nodes in the $RV-RV$ subgraph of the {\it main graph} (panels a.1 and a.2), as well as for $O$ nodes in the derived {\it temporal graph} (panels b.1 and b.2).
+Due to the presence of outliers in the distribution associated with $RV$ nodes (Fig.~\ref{fig:DegreeOOmerged_top}a), the estimation method appears significantly more sensitive, exhibiting strong temporal fluctuations (see Fig.~\ref{fig:DegreeOOmerged_bottom}, panel a.2, end of 2016).
+This makes any association with the growth dynamics observed in panel a.1 almost impossible.
+The sensitivity of the method proposed by Clauset et al.\ is discussed in more detail in Supplementary Material~8.

-As previously mentioned, the degree distributions associated with the derived graphs (Fig.~\ref{fig:DegreeOOmerged_top}) exhibit greater regularity.
-The scaling exponents estimated over time for the derived $O-(RV/RL)-O$ graph vary more smoothly (Fig.~\ref{fig:DegreeOOmerged_bottom}, panel b.2), and exhibit an increase that aligns with the observed increase in the number of new edges per new node (same figure, panel b.1).
+As previously mentioned, the degree distributions associated with the derived {\it temporal graph} and the {\it TSL graph} (Fig.~\ref{fig:DegreeOOmerged_top}) exhibit greater regularity.
+The scaling exponents estimated over time for the {\it temporal graph} vary more smoothly (Fig.~\ref{fig:DegreeOOmerged_bottom}, panel b.2) and exhibit an increase that aligns with the observed transition in the number of new edges per new node (same figure, panel b.1, between 2008 and 2011).
+Both exponent estimates (panels a.2 and b.2) decrease when approaching the dataset export date.
+This leaves open the possibility that the anomalies identified in the dataset and discussed previously (Fig.~\ref{fig:ratioRVRV}, end of 2017 and about 15 months before export), or a more general relaxation process characterizing the regime shifts, may influence these measurements.
+A more detailed analysis, including the evaluation of scaling exponents for the derived graphs after $TSL$ partitioning, is provided in Supplementary Material~11.